qmlbook/qmlbook/en/ch15/index.rst

     // gets a color at the index
     Q_INVOKABLE QColor get(int index);

 The implementation for insert checks first the boundaries and if the given value is valid.
-Only then we begin inserting the data.
+Only then do we begin inserting the data.

 .. code-block:: cpp